E-Zsofi/Rent-a-Superhero/README.md

 3. Install backend dependencies:

-   cd server
+   Direct to the server folder: cd server
-   npm install
+   Run the following command: npm install

 5. Install frondend dependencies:

-   cd ../client/rent_a_hero
+   Open another terminal.
-   npm install
+   Direct to the client folder: cd client -> cd rent_a_hero Run the following command: npm install

 7. Start the backend server:

-   npm run dev
+   In the backend's terminal, run the following command: npm run dev

 9. Start the frondend server:

-   npm run dev
+   In the client's terminal, run the following command: npm run dev

 11. The Vite development server will run on http://localhost:5173